Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • Fruity notes.

-• Slight grassy smell.
+• There is a slight grassy smell.

 How does the coffee taste?